Emmett and Miriam McCoy College of Business

 The Master of Business Administration (M.B.A.) degree emphasizes the knowledge, soft skills and analytical mindset needed for professional success and is designed for those individuals who expect to pursue careers focused on the management and leadership of organizations.
 Students in the M.B.A. program may choose an optional concentration in one of six areas: Computer Information Systems, Engineering Technology, International Business, Health Administration, Human Resource Management, or Supply Chain Management.

 The Master of Accountancy (M.Acy.) degree is designed to broaden the educational experience of individuals preparing for a career in the public accounting profession.
 Students explore the social, ethical, and environmental effects of accounting information on those who rely on it for their decision-making needs.
-The M.Acy. program can be sued to satisfy the 150-hour education requirement for the Certified Public Accountant (CPA) exam in Texas.
+The M.Acy. program can be sued to satisfy the 150-hour education requirement for the Certified Public Accountant (CPA) license.
 An undergraduate degree in Accounting is not required.

 The Master of Science major in Data Analytics and Information Systems (MSDAIS) program produces graduates with the skills required to be proficient in data analytics and information systems.
 The MSDAIS program is designed to prepare students to use information systems and quantitative skills to conduct data analysis.
 Graduates of this program will be capable of transforming organizational data into actionable information using data an analytics and information systems skills.